Algorithmic Management in the Platform Economy

 Chosen as one of the “10 Scientific Breakthroughs” of the year presented at the Falling Falls|Science Summit in Berlin, November 2021, this talk explores the idea of an algorithmic society, power asymmetries on the organizational level, and the 3-sided relationship between platform operators, providers, and consumers.

 This silent lecture was created to for the workshop “Performances of Value,” Warwick in London, May 4-5, 2018 and is now available on the YouTube site of the journal Theory, Culture & Society

 Have you been tested?

 Silent lecture to accompany “Put to the Test”.

 This Place, These People

 The photographs in this self-timed presentation are by Nancy Warner, the San Francisco-based photographer who collaborated with me for the book project, This Place, These People (Columbia University Press, 2013).
 The voice is mine, reading selected passages from the book, some of them the words of Nebraska farm people, others taken from my Afterword to the book.
-The music is “Come In!” by Vladimir Martynov, performed by Gidon Kramer and the Kremerata Balica from the CD Silencio (Nonesuch, 2000).
+The music is “Fratres” by Arvo Pärt.
+Performed by Gidon Kramer and Keith Jarrett, from the ECM recording Arvo Pärt Tabula Rasa.